playwright-community/jest-playwright/README.md

 ```

-**Note**:
+### Notes

-- You can also specify browser with the `BROWSER` environment variable.
+You can also specify browser with the `BROWSER` environment variable.
 You should do it only if you are using the whole playwright package.
-- You can specify device with `DEVICE` environment variable.
+You can specify device with `DEVICE` environment variable.

 ## Globals